T. J. Watt

-Trent Jordan Watt (born October 11, 1994) is an American professional football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
+Trent Jordan Watt (born October 11, 1994) is an American professional football outside linebacker for the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Wisconsin Badgers for four years.
 After redshirting his freshman year, Watt injured his knee in his sophomore year, keeping him out until the 2015 season.
 Watt broke out in 2016, recording 11.5 sacks and receiving various collegiate honors.
 After foregoing his last year of college eligibility, Watt was selected by the Steelers in the first round of the 2017 NFL draft.

 Watt played in at least 15 games each of his first five seasons with the Steelers, before injuries limited him to 10 games in 2022.
-In 2021, he recorded 22.5 sacks to match the single-season NFL record set by Michael Strahan in 2001.
+In 2021, he recorded 22.5 sacks to match the single-season NFL record set by Michael Strahan in 2001, surpassed by Myles Garrett in 2025.
 Watt became the second fastest player in NFL history to record 100 sacks, behind Reggie White.
 He was a finalist for the NFL Defensive Player of the Year award five times (2019–2021, 2023, 2024), winning in 2021.
 He is the younger brother of three-time NFL Defensive Player of the Year J. J. Watt and former fullback Derek Watt.

 Early life

-Watt was born and raised in Pewaukee, Wisconsin.
+Trent Jordan Watt was born on October 11, 1994, in Pewaukee, Wisconsin.
 He is the youngest of three sons of Connie and John Watt.
-His father was a firefighter for 25 years and his mother was the vice president of an independent inspections company.
+His father was a firefighter for more than 25 years and his mother was the vice president of an independent inspections company.
 He attended Pewaukee High School, and was rated a three-star prospect by various recruiting services.
 While playing for the Pirates, Watt received first-team All-Conference honors at four different positions (defensive end, tight end, quarterback and punter).
 He would later have his number retired.
 Watt also participated in track and field in high school, and was the 2013 state champion in the shot put.